LandRover/LAMP-Server-Tarball/README.md

   - freetype v2.8.0 compiles but something is wrong with it
   - libgd - add support for WEBP + TIFF
   - libgd not compiling well due to freetype 2.8.0
-  - defaulthost public_html should be at /home/defaulthost/public_html rather than
-    - move phpmyadmin here after done.
   - php.ini - harden disable_functions